Openhab-Nodes/website/content/en/developer/addons.md

 {{< imgicon src="fas fa-exchange-alt" height="50px" caption="**IO Service**" >}}

-An IO Service is a type of Addon that exposes Things / Thing Channels.
+An IO Service is a type of Addon that exposes Things and Thing States.
 May it be via an http interface for mobile Apps or HomeKit or for example the Hue protocol for Hue Apps.

 The [IO Service](/developer/addons_ioservice) chapter contains all the details.

 {{< /colpic >}}

-## Registering as Addon
+## Addon Registration

-One of the first things you should do is to register your process as an Addon.
+One of the first things you do is to register your process as an Addon.
 The **Addon Manager** will record your process id and container id and the IAM service will use those immutable data for granting further permission based access.

 If you have a `static/` directory, that will also be examined during the registration process.
 See the [User Interfaces](/developer/frontend_apps) chapter for more information on what the static directory is used for.

-The example below registers a service with a few callbacks, that are explained in the following sections.
+The example below registers a service with some optional callbacks.

 <div class="mb-2">
 	<tab-container>